 Our attorneys have had experience and results in neurological cases, including:

 - Traumatic brain injury (TBI)

 - Learning disabilities

 We work to document the cognitive deficits, sensory problems, emotional behaviors and any secondary health concerns that together constitute a qualifying mental disability condition.

-The Law Offices of Dennis Kenny can help file the initial claim or gather evidence to appeal a denied claim.
+Dennis Kenny Law, can help file the initial claim or gather evidence to appeal a denied claim.
 Call us at 845-764-4494 or 888-312-5516 for a free initial consultation about a mental impairment disability claim.